 - Some drugs

 The heart muscle may be directly damaged by the virus or the bacteria that infect it.
 The body's immune response can also damage the heart muscle (called the myocardium) in the process of fighting the infection.
 This can lead to symptoms of heart failure.

 Symptoms may be mild at first and hard to detect.
-However, in newborns and infants, symptoms may sometimes appear suddenly.
-Symptoms may include:
+Sometimes in newborns and infants, symptoms may appear suddenly.

 - Failure to thrive or poor weight gain

 - Fever and other symptoms of infection

 - Low urine output (a sign of decreasing kidney function)

 - Pale, cool hands and feet (a sign of poor circulation)

 Symptoms in children over age 2 may also include:

 - Swelling (edema) in the legs, feet, and face